List of Adelaide United FC club award winners

 The Adelaide United FC awards night is held annually and recognises the football club's best and fairest players as viewed by the club, the media, its coaches and its players.

-Aurelio Vidmar Club Champion
+Aurelio Vidmar Medal

 The most prestigious award and highest accolade to be bestowed upon a player.
 The award goes to a player who has consistently made a significant and positive difference to the team’s performance during the games played, represented the club in an exemplary way, portrayed a totally professional attitude to everything he did on and off the park and personifies the vision of the club.

-Player’s Player - A-League
+Player’s Player (Men's)

 Voted by his team mates to be consistently the most valuable player on the park, set standards on and off the park that all players in the team aspire to and best exemplify their ideal type of player.